What Is Meibomianitis?

 Though the exact cause is unknown, there are many factors that may put you at risk for meibomianitis.

 Meibomian gland function declines with age much like other glands or organs.
 Proper diagnosis and treatment of MGD and meibomianitis can help reduce ocular symptoms.

 Living in an area with low humidity increases tear evaporation and can lead to dry eyes.
 Both air conditioning and heat can make symptoms worse.

 Contact lenses may dry out your eyes.
 Using preservative-free artificial tears or switching to daily disposable lenses can improve eye health.

 - Unhealthy Diet

 Omega-3 fatty acids are vital for healthy eyes.
 You can improve eye health by eating omega-3 fatty acid-rich food including flax seed, olives, plant oils, seafood, eggs, yogurt, and juices.

 Androgens regulate the function of both the lacrimal and meibomian glands.
-If an individual is deficient in androgen, which commonly occurs during menopause, they are at risk for MGD and dry eye disease.
+If you are deficient in androgen, which can occur during menopause, you are at risk for MGD and dry eye disease.